Introduction to Thesis Deposit

-All research postgraduate students are required to deposit one printed copy and one electronic copy of their thesis.
+All research postgraduate students registered from October 2011 are required to deposit one printed copy and one electronic copy of their thesis.

-Students who enrolled before October 2011 are not required to archive their thesis, but are invited to do so.
-Members of staff who wish to deposit a thesis submitted to another university are also welcome to deposit a copy here.
+Students who enrolled before October 2011 are not required to archive an electronic copy of their thesis, but are invited to do so.

 The following sections provide full details on what you need to do and the various aspects of the process.
 Please read through each section before following the instructions on depositing your thesis.
 If you need help with any aspect of the process please contact us.

-Copyright: Details of what you need to do if you are including third party copyright material in your thesis or if you wish to include in your thesis work you yourself have published, eg journal articles.
+Copyright: Details of what you need to do if you are including third party copyright material in your thesis.

 Embargoes: Information on the options for restricting access to your thesis for a limited period of time.

-Information for supervisors: Advice for supervisors on issues students may raise.
+Information for supervisors: Advice for supervisors on issues students may wish to discuss.

-FAQs: Frequently asked questions - A summary of commonly asked questions relating to electronic theses.
+FAQs: Frequently asked questions - A summary of commonly asked questions relating to thesis deposit.

 Lancaster University Thesis Regulations